None of the great training sessions and events of Willesden Triathlon Club could take place without our amazing Committee!

 Role: I’m in charge of the club’s finances, so I’m the one you’ll hear from if for some reason you’ve forgotten to pay for your training sessions!
 On the positive side, my role ensures that the club has sufficient funds to buy equipment and organize events that benefit the members!

 Why I joined: I originally joined WTC just to keep fit, with no thought of competing.
 Before I knew it, I had completed — and enjoyed — a couple of races, with great support from my lovely club-mates!

 Martina – Social Secretary

 Role: I organise the social side of the club – monthly socials, post-event celebrations and attending the season’s official club races.

 Why I joined: I joined WTC to get into triathlon and share the experience with others.

 Helen – Community Liaison Officer

-Role: I recently moved to the area and would really like WTC to make the most of the people and places in the area.
+Role: I like WTC to make the most of the people and places in the area.
 As such, I am responsible for securing discounts on local races, encouraging participation from different parts of the community and am always open to suggestions!

 Why I joined: I have always been part fish from a young age, enjoy travelling on two wheels and am a determined person so thought I would combine this into triathlon.
 I completed my first two sprint distances races and swiftly moved on to Olympic distance.
 This club has a great mix of local and not so local people, which makes for good fun and massive improvements too!

-Role: I help get the word out about the club and our events.
+Role: I help the committee to achieve the club goals

 Peter – Webmaster